 Mickey Rourke Biography

-Mickey Rourke is a Hollywood actor who was named the new sex symbol of Hollywood after his role as John in Adrian Lyne's erotic drama "9 1/2 Weeks" (1985).
-He was a professional boxer in the past.
+Mickey Rourke became Hollywood's breakout sex symbol after his smoldering performance as John in Adrian Lyne's erotic drama "9 1/2 Weeks" (1985).
+Before acting, he was a professional boxer.
 He has written several screenplays.
 He was nominated for an Oscar for his role as Randy Robinson in Darren Aronofsky's movie "The Wrestler".
 He is a recipient of the BAFTA and the Golden Globe awards.
-He also became famous for his fondness for plastic surgery, most of which were unsuccessful.Childhood
+He's also notorious for his extensive plastic surgery, much of which went wrong.

 Youth